SCA armoured combat: Rules

 In SCA heavy combat, the validity of a blow received is judged on an honour system.
 The combatant receiving a blow from a SCA-approved weapon judges if they would have been uninjured, injured, or killed had it been a historically real weapon impacting a universal "imaginary" set of SCA specified armour that all combatants "wear".
 This set of default armour balances valid blow/hit levels and helps to eliminate differences created by the armour combatants are actually wearing.
 This "imaginary" armour set consists of mail hauberk, an open-faced helmet with a nasal (nose protection), and boiled leather armour about the arms and legs.
 Blows with sufficient force are judged by combatants to have been deflected, defeated, or penetrated this style of armour, or if struck on an "unprotected" area of the body.
 Depending on these several variables a combatant judges the level of damage ranging from no damage to instant death and responds according to SCA norms and rules.
 Combatants varying from SCA combat norms and rules are normally frowned upon because they could potentially compromise safety, fun, and reflect badly on the honor of SCA combatants.

 The effect a blow has on a combatant is determined by a body part target location system.
 If the head, neck or torso are hit with significant force, the combatant is deemed dead.
-If a leg is hit with significant force to disable it, the combatant must fight on his or her knees thereafter.
+If a leg is hit with significant force to disable it, the combatant must fight on their knees thereafter.
 If an arm is hit, the combatant can no longer use it to hold a weapon or shield.
 Different weapons can have different effects, simulating the effect of the period weapon (e.g. a mace hit upon the shoulder has a more severe effect than a sword, to simulate the effect of the mace as a heavier weapon).
 The struck combatant either verbally acknowledges the validity of a blow or acts it out, depending on the type of bout.
 Some bouts request a defeated combatant die a dramatic death for good showmanship.

 Certain combat moves and styles are prohibited for safety reasons; even if they would have occurred in real historical combat because they could present major safety issues for modern SCA practitioners.

 Grades, in the form of Knighthoods, are awarded to those of sufficient prowess.
 Women are awarded knighthoods as well.